Dr Silvia Díez-González

 ‘Immobilised N-heterocyclic carbene metal complexes in catalysis’

-Current position: Chemist at Johnson Matthey
+He moved on to: Chemist at Johnson Matthey

 Dr Steven Lal (Nov 2009 - July 2013)